Vitoria massacre: Background

-In January 1976, some six thousand workers initiated a strike against the decree to limit wage increases and in defence of better working conditions.
-Two months later, they called for the third time for a general strike massively followed on 3 March.
-This same day the armed police entered the Church of San Francisco in Vitoria-Gasteiz where the workers were gathering and asked them to leave despite the opposition of the priest and the agreement signed by the Catholic Church and the Spanish Government stating that the police were not to enter any churches by force.
+In January 1976, some six thousand workers initiated a strike against the decree to limit wage increases for better working conditions and against a decree to limit wage increases.
+Two months later, they called for the third time for a general strike, massively followed on 3 March.
+That same day armed police entered the Church of San Francisco in Vitoria-Gasteiz, where workers were gathering.
+The police asked them to leave despite the opposition of the priest and the agreement signed by the Catholic Church and the Spanish Government stating that police were not to enter any churches by force.
 Just a few seconds later, the police used tear gas inside the church, which was crowded.
-As suffocating workers tried to escape, they were beaten up and shot by the Spanish police.
+As suffocating workers tried to escape, they were beaten and shot.

-Pedro María Martínez Ocio, 27, Francisco Aznar Clemente, 17, Romualdo Barroso Chaparro, 19, and José Castillo, 32, were shot dead.
-Bienvenido Pereda died later on.
-Hundreds more were injured, many with gunshot wounds.
+Pedro María Martínez Ocio, 27, Francisco Aznar Clemente, 17, Romualdo Barroso Chaparro, 19, and José Castillo, 32, were killed.
+Bienvenido Pereda died later.
+Hundreds more were injured, many by gunshot wounds.

-That same week Manuel Fraga Iribarne then Home Minister and founder of the Spanish Conservative Party, Rodolfo Martín Villa, Minister of Unions and General Campano, director of the Civil Guard, visited some of the injured workers to minimize criticism.
-The leader of the German social-democrats, the SPD, cancelled a meeting with Fraga that same week.
+That week Manuel Fraga Iribarne, then Home Minister and founder of the Spanish Conservative Party, Rodolfo Martín Villa, Minister of Unions and General Campano, director of the Civil Guard, visited some of the injured to minimize criticism.
+The leader of the Social Democratic Party of Germany (SPD), cancelled a meeting with Fraga.

 Consequences

 Those incidents fueled the action of the democratic opposition and their coordination.
 The Democratic Junta of Spain and the Platform of Convergence merged into the Democratic Coordination or Platajunta on 26 of March.
-This new board exerted more political pressure on the government, demanding amnesty, freedom for unions, democracy and denouncing cosmetic reforms.
+This new board exerted more political pressure on the government, demanding amnesty, freedom for unions and democracy,! and denouncing cosmetic reforms.
 Manuel Fraga Iribarne and Martín Villa are considered responsible for the massacre.

-The events also showed once again that the Catholic Church was no longer supporting the dictatorship and in some aspects was much closer to workers' demands.
+The events also showed once again that the Catholic Church no longer supported the dictatorship and in some aspects was much closer to workers' demands.